xkumiyu/plot-cli/README.md

 ## Usage

-To plot from CSV file, use "-i" option:
+To plot from file, use "-i" option:

 ```sh
 plot -i data.csv